dvsekhvalnov/jose-jwt/README.md

 - HMAC signatures with HS256, HS384 and HS512.
 - ECDSA signatures with ES256, ES384 and ES512.
 - RSASSA-PKCS1-V1_5 signatures with RS256, RS384 and RS512.
-- RSASSA-PSS signatures (probabilistic signature scheme with appendix) with PS256, PS384 and PS512.
+- RSASSA-PSS signatures<sup>CLR only</sup> (probabilistic signature scheme with appendix) with PS256, PS384 and PS512.
 - NONE (unprotected) plain text algorithm without integrity protection

 **Encryption**